mietzen/AKS-ArgoCD-tutorial/README.md

 ## Using ArgoCD

 Now we can use ArgoCD to deploy our first application.
-For testing, we’ll use the [ArgoCD Guestbook Example](https://github.com/argoproj/argocd-example-apps/tree/master/kustomize-guestbook).
+For testing, we'll use the [Kubernetes Guestbook Example](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).

 First, create a new DNS **A record** for our guestbook:
 `guestbook.demo.k8s.stack-dev.de`